Mary Pickford: Pickford and Toronto

-Although the Smith family left Toronto permanently in 1902, Pickford regularly returned to Toronto.
+Although the Smith family left Toronto permanently in 1902, Pickford regularly returned.
 When performing at the Royal Alexandra Theatre in 1909, she stayed with her grandmother Mrs. Sara Smith.
 In 1924, she visited her birth home and was photographed for postcards.
 She also visited the Christie Street Hospital to visit sick soldiers and visit the graves of her father and grandparents in Mount Pleasant Cemetery.

-As Pickford's fame grew, the birth home on University Avenue was regularly visited by tour buses.
-However, by 1938, her birth home was boarded up and vacant waiting for urban renewal in The Ward.
+As Pickford's fame grew, her birth home on University Avenue was regularly visited by tour buses.
+However, by 1938, her birth home was boarded up and vacant, waiting for urban renewal in The Ward.
 Pickford inquired about purchasing it, but remarked that she "would have to buy the whole block".
-The home was demolished in 1943 and 20 bricks were sent to Pickford in California.
+The home was demolished in 1943, and 20 bricks were sent to Pickford in California.

 Pickford owned a house on Dewson Street, where her aunt lived.
 This house was sold for and the proceeds donated to build a bungalow in Toronto's East York suburb.
 The bungalow was the first prize in a lottery in Toronto to benefit war charities, and Pickford unveiled the home on May 26, 1943.
 Pickford also owned a property on Yonge Street.

-A bust and historical plaque marks her birthplace in Toronto, now the site of the Hospital for Sick Children.
-The plaque was unveiled by her husband Buddy Rogers in 1973.
+A bust and historical plaque mark her birthplace in Toronto, now the site of the Hospital for Sick Children.
+The plaque was unveiled by her husband, Buddy Rogers, in 1973.
 The bust by artist Eino Gira was added ten years later.
 Her date of birth is stated on the plaque as April 8, 1893.
 This can only be assumed to be because her date of birth was never registered; throughout her life, beginning as a child, she led many people to believe that she was a year younger than her real age, so that she appeared to be more of an acting prodigy and continued to be cast in younger roles, which were more plentiful in the theatre.